 This rim style was designed in 1999 by well-known manufacturers like Hutchinson, Mavic, and Michelin.

 Each sidewall and its internal edges include a patented hooked design.
-It has the same shape and seals with the tire beads.
-This type of rim is designated to works with the CST tires.
+It has the same shape and seals as the tire beads.
+This type of rim is designated to work with the CST tires.

 Tubeless Ready Rims

 Tubeless-ready rims include a hooked sidewall design that is different compared to the UST models.
 It does not include any tube and locks the bead securely with the tire beads.